fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 We pay attention to the drivers supported by each OS.
 We need the following
 drivers:

-- TPM drivers
+* TPM drivers
-- Drivers required for communicating with Fobnail Token
+* Drivers required for communicating with Fobnail Token:
   - USB host drivers - at minimum EHCI and xHCI support, however UHCI and OHCI would be good to have
   - USB EEM driver - emulated Ethernet driver
-  - Network stack with IPv4 support
+  - network stack with IPv4 support

 Also we pay attention to OS security, ability to run in DLME, including portability between different hardware (a single binary should be able to boot